-Titles I and V of the Americans with Disabilities Act (ADA), which became effective for employers with 25 or more employees on July 26, 1992, prohibits employment discrimination against qualified individuals with disabilities.
-It also highlights employers’ inability to discriminate against otherwise qualified individuals with disabilities, both in the private sector and in state and local governments.
+Titles I and V of the Americans with Disabilities Act (ADA), which is effective for employers with 25 or more employees, prohibits employment discrimination against qualified individuals with disabilities.
+It also highlights employers’ inability to discriminate against otherwise qualified individuals with disabilities, both in the private sector and state and local governments.

 Government Contracts, Grants, or Financial Aid

-Although specifically relevant for companies who receive government funding, do not ignore regulations that companies you may partner with have, because once you conduct business with these them, you, too, may be required to adhere to the same stipulations.
+Although specifically relevant for companies that receive government funding, do not ignore regulations that companies you may partner with have, because once you conduct business with them, you may also be required to adhere to the same stipulations.

-Recipients of government contracts, grants, or financial aid are subject to wage, hour, benefits, and safety and health standards under:
+Recipients of government contracts, grants, or financial aid are subject to wage, hour, benefits, and safety and health standards under the following:

-- The Davis-Bacon Act, which requires payment of prevailing wages and benefits to employees of contractors engaged in federal government construction projects;
+- The Davis-Bacon Act requires payment of prevailing wages and benefits to employees of contractors engaged in federal government construction projects.

-- The McNamara-O’Hara Service Contract Act, which sets wage rates and other labor standards for employees of contractors furnishing services to the federal government;
+- The McNamara-O’Hara Service Contract Act sets wage rates and other labor standards for employees of contractors furnishing services to the federal government.

-- The Walsh-Healey Public Contracts Act, which requires payment of minimum wages and other labor standards by contractors providing materials and supplies to the federal government.
+- The Walsh-Healey Public Contracts Act requires payment of minimum wages and other labor standards by contractors providing materials and supplies to the federal government.